strayMat/causal-ml-course/slides/event_studies.typ

 ]

-#slide[
+#slide(title: "Example of ITS with ARIMA: the French antibiotics campaign of 2002-2007")[
-  = Example of ITS with ARIMA: the French antibiotics campaign of 2002-2007 == Context
+  == Context

   In 2001, compared to the European Union countries, France was a country where: